-An insurance company licensed to operate in British Columbia
+Applicant must provide proof of third-party liability insurance coverage with an insurance company licensed to operate in British Columbia:

 A minimum per occurrence coverage of $5 million